ChaseB1985/Garagesale/readme.md

 **Notes:**

-* Styling was kept SUPER minimal for this app.
+* Styling was kept minimal for this app.
 The focus was on functionality!

 * SendGrid's free accounts are only good for 30 days, so this will app not have a preview/demo link available.